 Westmont Hilltop Elementary School is a Schoolwide Title I building.
 A schoolwide program is a comprehensive reform strategy designed to upgrade the entire educational program in a Title I building.
 The primary goal of a Schoolwide Title I building is to ensure that all students, particularly those who are lower-achieving, demonstrate proficient and advanced levels of achievement on Pennsylvania Academic Standards and PA Core Standards.

 The emphasis of a schoolwide program is on serving all students, improving all structures that support student learning, and combining all resources, as allowed, to achieve a common goal.
 Schoolwide programs maximize the impact of Title I.

-As a Title I Schoolwide building, all students are considered Title I students and all teachers are considered Title I teachers.
+As a Title I Schoolwide building, all students are considered Title I students, and all teachers are considered Title I teachers.
 Materials purchased with federal dollars can be used throughout the building for all students and all teachers.
-Your student will be able to receive additional support from all staff members.
+Your student will be able to receive additional support from any staff members.